segmentio/analytics-next/packages/node/README.md

 # @segment/analytics-node
 > ### Warning: Until 1.x release, use this library at your own risk!
-While the API is very similar, the documentation for the legacy SDK (`analytics-node`) is here: https://segment.com/docs/connections/sources/catalog/libraries/server/node/

 ## Requirements
 - Node.js >= 14